SidOfc/carbon.nvim/README.md

 Prompts to enter a new destination of the current entry under the cursor.
 Will throw an error when the new destination already exists.
 Prepending a `count` to <kbd>c</kbd> will select the `count`_nth_ directory from the left as base.
-See `:h carbon-buffer-move` for more details.
+See `:h carbon-view-move` for more details.

 ### <kbd>d</kbd> Deleting files and directories